NYC Parenting Groups: Meet Local Moms and Dads Online and IRL

 Let's face it, moms can greatly benefit from support during and after pregnancy and these small groups offer just that!
 Photo courtesy of The Moms Group

 Keeping groups small and spread out over 23 Manhattan locations each week, The Moms Groups has been connecting mothers since 2008 (originally as part of Mommybites).
 There are specialized groups for expectant moms, new moms, moms of older babies, and second-time moms.
 Groups are led by a facilitator and members may also access parenting support online and via phone.
 The six-session groups cost $200.

 Don't forget the dads!
 This group organizes get-togethers just for men and their kids.
 Photo courtesy of NYC Dads Group.

 NYC Dads Group

-This group for fathers in and around New York City creates opportunities for support and socializing with weekly play dates and events.
-The group also hosts evening events for dads that include fatherhood and parenting experts, plus new and expecting dad boot camps.
+This group for fathers, in and around New York City, creates opportunities for support and socializing through weekly play dates and events.
+The group also hosts new and expecting dad boot camps.
 Most events are free or low-cost.

 Also consider the NYC Mom Buy/Sell/Swap or NYC Baby Stuff Swap groups for citywide buying/selling of your kid and baby gear.
 Both have over 15,000 members!